Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings: The full spin-orbit Fokker-Planck equation and the full spin-orbit stochastic ODE system

 For the casual reader, neither (\ref{eq:new2.44vanew}) nor (\ref{eq:new2.44vanewz}) may look like a Fokker-Planck equation.
 In order to make this property clearly visible we now write (\ref{eq:new2.44vanewz}) as

 Note, by (\ref{eq:new2.44ube}), that $y=\left( \right)$.
 Clearly (\ref{eq:new2.44vanewnew}) is the same as (\ref{eq:new2.44vanewz}) (and so the same as (\ref{eq:new2.44vanew})).
 The key point about (\ref{eq:new2.44vanewnew}) is being an expression in terms of the so-called drift vector field and of the so-called diffusion matrix field.
 Thus (\ref{eq:new2.44vanewnew}) is that expression of the full spin-orbit Fokker-Planck equation by which it is immediately clear that it is a Fokker-Planck equation.
 In fact $\left( \right)$ is the so-called drift vector field and $\left( \right) \left( \right)^T$ is the so-called diffusion matrix field of (\ref{eq:new2.44vanewnew}) (for the physical interpretation of both fields, see Section 16 below).
 Since $\left( \right)$ is a vector field, which we call the noise vector field, every value of the diffusion matrix field is an outer product matrix.
-The noise vector field is not uniquely determined by (\ref{eq:new2.44vanewnew}) since each of its values can be multiplied by either $1$ or $-1$ without affecting the diffusion matrix field (our choice of the noise vector field is given by (\ref{eq:new2.44h}) and (\ref{eq:new2.99d})).
-For the notions of Fokker-Planck equation, drift vector field and diffusion matrix field see, e.g., \cite{Gar04}.
+The noise vector field of (\ref{eq:new2.44vanewnew}) is not uniquely determined since each of its values can be multiplied by either $1$ or $-1$ without affecting the diffusion matrix field (our choice of the noise vector field is given by (\ref{eq:new2.44h}), (\ref{eq:new2.99d})).
+For example $\left( \right)$ is a noise vector field of (\ref{eq:new2.44vanewnew}), too.
+For the notions of Fokker-Planck equation, drift vector field and diffusion matrix field see, e.g., \cite{Arn74,Gar04}.